KZDKM/Hyprspace/README.md

 - Supports Hyprland release `>= 0.39`.
 All supported release versions will be pinned.
 New features and fixes will NOT be backported.
 Please report build issues on any supported release version.

-> Alco checkout [hyprexpo](https://github.com/hyprwm/hyprland-plugins/tree/main/hyprexpo) from the official plugin repo that provides a grid style overview!
+> Also checkout [hyprexpo](https://github.com/hyprwm/hyprland-plugins/tree/main/hyprexpo) from the official plugin repo that provides a grid style overview!

 https://github.com/KZDKM/Hyprspace/assets/41317840/ed1a585a-30d5-4a79-a6da-8cc0713828f9